singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Updating the pipeline:
  	- If any major change to windowing transformation (like completely changing window fn from fixed to sliding) in Beam/Dataflow/you want to stop pipeline but want inflight data --> use Drain option.
 	- For all other use cases and Minor changing to windowing fn (like just changing window time of sliding window) --> Use Update with Json mapping.
- - A **watermark** is a threshold that indicates when Dataflow expects all of the data in a window to have arrived.
-If new data arrives with a timestamp that's in the window but older than the watermark, the data is considered **late data**.
  - Important IAM roles -
 	 - **dataflow.developer** role enable the developer interacting with the Cloud Dataflow job , with data privacy.
 	 - **dataflow.worker** role provides the permissions necessary for a *Compute Engine service account* to execute work units for a Dataflow pipeline